Write For Us

+, the lead character, and the bears who accompanied her on many adventures.
+Many women of a certain age grew up with Edith and her friends, and those of you who are familiar with the series will remember the black and white photographs that accompanied the books, showing the doll Edith in various poses with the stuffed bears.
 Especially the first book which showed Edith receiving a spanking by Mr. Bear, who punished Edith for misbehaving after he discovers her playing dress up with makeup, heels and jewelry, along with a message about Mr. Bear being silly scrawled in lipstick on a mirror.

 I grew up with these books, and I can remember pouring over the photographs and desperately wanting to live in the world of Edith and the bears.
 As an adult, I am such a fan of Dare and her work that I choose her name for my own daughter's middle name.
 They are very haunting and eerie books, and a sort of

 have embarked on creating a documentary about the mysterious Dare Wright and her fascinating world of Edith and the bears.
 Susan and John worked previously together on the feature documentary

+John Dehn: I have a vague childhood memory of the Lonely Doll books, perhaps my older sisters had them.
+Then a year ago my filmmaking partner Susan Marks brought up the idea of making a film about Dare Wright and it seemed like a pretty intriguing idea.
 Susan Marks: I was obsessed with the Lonely Doll books when I was a child.
 So much so that my babysitter eventually put her foot down and said she would read to me as long as it was not another one of those Lonely Dolls books.
 Dare profoundly influenced me as an artist she is probably the reason behind me making two other documentary films about dolls -

 I am attracted to the Dare Wright story as a filmmaker because her story is so beautifully tragic.